 Who monitors student devices?

-Your student's teachers and administrators have access to monitor school owned and managed student devices during the school day with DyKnow Cloud.
+Your student's teachers and administrators have access to monitor school-owned and managed student devices with Dyknow.

 What do teachers see, and what information is recorded?

 During class, teachers see an image of each student device screen and either the website URL or the name of the application the student is actively using.